-Opportunities to satisfy General Education requirements with required courses in the schools of engineering include: English.
-Students are required to complete a course in technical report writing.
-Thus, students making an "A" or "B" in the first English composition course (ENGL 1113), need not take ENGL 1213, and may take ENGL 3323, to meet both the General Education requirement for English and the College requirement for technical writing.
+Opportunities to satisfy General Education requirements with required courses in the schools of engineering include:

+English.
+Students in some programs are required to complete a course in technical report writing.
+Thus, students making an "A" or "B" in the first English composition course (ENGL 1113), need not take ENGL 1213, and may take ENGL 3323, to meet both the General Education requirement for English and specific program requirements.

 Humanities and Social Science.
-Engineering students must complete a total of 18 semester credit hours to meet this requirement.
-By taking American history and political science, six additional hours of social and behavioral sciences, and six hours of humanities, the 18 hours will meet the University's requirements in these areas.
+Engineering students must complete a minimum of 18 semester credit hours to satisfy this requirement.
+By taking American history and political science, six additional hours designated as social and behavioral sciences, and six hours designated as humanities, the 18 hours will meet the University's requirements in these areas.
 Humanities and Social Science courses must be selected with the assistance of a CEAT adviser in order to assure compliance with accreditation requirements and the University's requirement for an International Dimension.